American Best Book Award Finalist

 Malve von Hassell 5.0 out of 5 stars Profoundly moving and compelling fiction that brings to life the images in Jacob Riis’ photographs.
 Reviewed in the United States on December 20, 2020 Verified Purchase Daily Bread takes you deep into the tenements of the Lower East Side in New York City in the early 1900s.
 From the first pages the reader is drawn in and quickly comes to love the various characters, from the mother stuck in the old ways, fearful and suspicious of change, the father trying to support his family against all odds, the daughter who can see the big picture and is determined to move beyond the shackles imposed upon her by poverty and lack of education, the bully who lashes out in his desperation and misery, overwhelmed by the cards dealt to him, the kindly and generous Russian speaking immigrants who try to make a living at baking bread while entirely unsuited to this task, and the dreamer who sees music and love wherever she looks.
 Truglio Martin offers a wealth of bewitching details.
 One cannot help but be swept up in the scents and feel of baking bread or the steam from the pot of Pasta e Fagioli on the stove, contrasted with the perennial gnawing hunger and worry about what the next day will bring.
 Even the disastrous fire at the Shirtwaist Factory is woven into the story line.
 For anyone interested in urban history in the early 1900s, in the lives of people on the Lower East Side, and in the history of immigration, this is a book not to be missed.
 Written for middle-grade readers and succeeding eminently at that, the book is also one that would appeal to readers of all ages.
 Highly recommended.

-Daily Bread is a humbling experience as you read through the chapters and gain a relationship with the characters.
+The Heart of Bakers and Artists is a humbling experience as you read through the chapters and gain a relationship with the characters.
 It embraces child labor, the hardships immigrant families endured during a time spoken very little about.
 I couldn’t put the book down and am hoping for a sequel.
 Daily Bread is brilliant.

 Marie Yervasi Youth Services Librarian/Programmer Westhampton Beach Free Library